-Steffen Baumgart: Who is Cologne's passionate flat cap-wearing coach?
+Steffen Baumgart: Who is Hamburg's passionate flat cap-wearing coach?

-Footage of Steffen Baumgart screaming at his TV while watching his team from isolation went viral, but the sight of Cologne's flat cap-wearing coach going berserk during a game is nothing new for viewers of the Bundesliga.
+Footage of Steffen Baumgart screaming at his TV while watching his Cologne team from isolation introduced to him to the wider football world, but the sight of Hamburg's flat cap-wearing coach going berserk during a game is nothing new for viewers of the Bundesliga and Bundesliga 2.

-A former policeman, mechanic, striker and now touchline prowler, Baumgart has developed cult status in German football during spells in charge of Paderborn and now Cologne, nurturing his own style in terms of both play, coaching passion and dugout fashion.
+A former policeman, mechanic, striker and now touchline prowler, Baumgart has developed cult status in German football during spells in charge of Paderborn, Cologne and now Hamburg nurturing his own style in terms of both play, coaching passion and dugout fashion.

 "I always wanted to be a coach," the 50-year-old told bundesliga.com.
 "It sounds dumb, but it was never my goal to be a player in the Bundesliga.
 I just wanted to play football for a long, long time.
 My goal was always to be a coach."